Cpt-Dingus/blog-page/docs/Space weather tracking.md

 ### Coronal mass ejections

-The thing that you should arguably be the most interested in, CMEs, are detected in a couple of ways:
+The thing that you should arguably be the most interested are CMEs, as they are the cause of Northern lights.
+These are detected in a couple of ways:

 #### 1 - Visible lifting